rudderlabs/dagster-rudderstack/README.md

 ## dagster_rudderstack

-A Dagster library for triggering Reverse ETL syncs in RudderStack.
+A Dagster library for triggering Reverse ETL syncs and Profiles runs in RudderStack.

 ### Installation